Backbase/backbase.github.io/content/posts/2024/06/19/cisco-appdynamics/post.md

 Let’s consider the use case where the AppDynamics platform components are installed and we have all the necessary details with us which is described further below in this section to start integrating the spring boot application with the AppDynamics java agent.

 In a Kubernetes like environment, the init-container pattern is used specifically for this use case as it is used to run additional containers at startup that helps initialize an application.
-Once the init containers have completed their initialization tasks, they terminate but leave the application container(s) running.
+Once the init containers have completed their initialization tasks, they terminate but leave the application containers running.
 For the App Server Agent installation, init containers are used as a delivery mechanism to copy the agent files into the application container at deploy time.

 ### **Prerequisites**